 Car Stereo Replacement

 Steak Electronics

-02/13/20
+10/27/19

 1 Overview

 Replacing a car stereo.
 I could just go to ebay, and buy a used car stereo, but where's the fun in that?
 Let's DIY a car stereo from a PCB used as a frontplate, a connector for my vehicle, and an audio amplifier.
 I'll connect in signal from an audio player.

 2 Work Log

 2.1 I2C OLED display

 Just for fun, I bought an I2C oled display and am going to use it to display something.1 Notes on this: Using the adafruit SSD1306 and GFX library (this procedure is well covered in other places), you can load an example sketch and get it running.
 First thing to change is to remove the Adafruit logo and replace it with my own.
 Let's do that.

 From https://design.goeszen.com/convert-image-for-oled-display.html

-I'm on Linux here and found that the readily-available ImageMagick package will do the trick for you without any scripting.
-And runs on the CLI!
-Simple as that:
+I'm on Linux here and found that the readily-available ImageMagick package will do th

 convert some_image.png some.image.mono

 That's efficient.
 But it didn't really work out.
 Too much work, I don't need it that bad.
 Have to convert it to something the c compiler can read.
 I instead, just deleted their logo.
 Good enough for now.

 1It's an Arduino Uno, you can put almost anything on this.